stealthcopter/wordpress-hacking/readme.md

 This set of little helpers for WordPress hacking can either be installed as a plugin or just dumped into the webroot.

+⚠️ Warning: You probably shouldn't install this on a production environment as it could easily be abused by an attacker.

 ## Installation Methods

 ### Manually